- We believe effective budgeting is one of the most important components of a financial plan, yet the task is often overlooked.

-One of the most common mistakes we notice is individuals and families not following proper budgeting techniques.
+One of the most common mistakes that we notice is individuals and families not following proper budgeting techniques.
 Reviewing spending can be very stressful, and this causes a sense of dread associated with the task.
 This causes people to delay and ignore their budgeting duties altogether.
-We believe everyone should monitor their monthly spending to ensure they remain within their limits and do not overspend.
-This allows you to adjust your habits for the upcoming month to stay on track to meet your goals.
+We believe that everyone should monitor their spending monthly to ensure they remain within their limits and not overspend.

-Lifestyle Creep is a term used to express how monthly expenses tend to rise as monthly income rises.
 We have seen it plenty of times.
 Someone receives a $5,000 raise, but they do not increase retirement or investment contributions.
-They plan another trip, buy a nicer car, or allow themselves to spend more frivolously throughout the month.
-Lifestyle Creep should be kept in check, and increases in income should be used to enhance your financial plan, not enhance your spending.
+They simply plan another trip, buy a nicer car, or allow themselves to spend more frivolously throughout the month.
+We feel Lifestyle Creep should be kept in check, and increases in income should be used to enhance your financial plan, not enhance your spending.

 For more in-depth information on budgeting, we invite you to explore our previous post on Budgeting 101.

 The final mistake we would like to address in this blog post is the lack of concern regarding estate planning.
 We understand why this may be the case.
-The concept of passing away can be upsetting and tough to discuss, but your beneficiaries or heirs will be much better off if you address this part of the financial plan.
+The concept of passing away can be upsetting and difficult to discuss.
+Still, we believe your beneficiaries or heirs will be much better off if you address this aspect of your financial plan.
 Nobody likes to talk about death, but it is necessary.
-To whom do you want to receive your assets?
-Do you have any specific final wishes?
-If no plan is in place, then a probate judge will be the one making these decisions for you, and it is possible that your heirs may argue or fight over what they believe to be their share.

 Speak With a Trusted Advisor

-If you have any questions about debt repayment strategies, your investment portfolio, taxes, retirement planning, or anything else in general, please give our office a call at (586) 226-2100.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
 If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.